jarulsamy/SimmerTheToads/Status/status1.md

   come.

 # Successes

 - We have a working backend and frontend, woooh!
 - We've made great progress with Spotify API integrations
 - We're ahead on our development schedule, so our team can relax a bit as half of us are going to AAAI-23.

 # Challenges

 - Did not run into any major roadblocks/challenges other than the natural challenge of moving development along
-- Our main challenge right now is that we're struggling to determine what our plan is for analysing song metadata - i.e. by what attribute will we organize songs?
+- Our main challenge right now is that we're struggling to determine what our plan is for analyzing song metadata - i.e. by what attribute will we organize songs?
 A weighted avg?
 Crete our own?
 Etc.
 - Nothing in particular in mind for our mentor (Mike), just need to keep knocking our heads together.

 # Goals for the Next 3 Weeks